-4. For the Adventurer in All of Us
+4. For the Nature and Adventure Lover in All of Us

 5. Getting Around

-If you're staying in Gulf Shores proper, then bring the bike or rent one at one of the many rental shops.
-Everything you need is close by and traveling by bike is a fun way to get around.
+If you're staying in Gulf Shores proper, then bring along a bike or rent one at one of the many rental shops.
+If you’re peddling through the Gulf State Park, you can use the free bike share program.
+A unique concept, the free bike share program allows visitors age 16 and older to borrow a bike for up to three hours.
+You’ll find everything you need close by and traveling via two wheels is a fun way to get around.

 6. Beating the Traffic

 There's no doubt that Gulf Shores and Orange Beach is growing rapidly in popularity.
 There are two main roads into the towns— Alabama Highway 59 and the Baldwin/Foley Beach Expressway.
 The expressway has a toll bridge as you cross the Intracoastal Waterway, and it is usually a bit faster.
-Plus it has recently been extended all the way to I-10.
+Plus, it extends all the way to I-10.
 Access it at Exit 49.